vectorgraphics/Okular-v3d-Plugins/README.md

 ## Building plugins for a new version of Okular
 For this example we will be building plugins for Okular version 25.04

-Firstly, create a new folder for the version of Okular you want to build under  `releases/`, and clone the okular source code into that folder. ie `releases/25.04/okular`.
+Firstly, create a new folder for the version of Okular you want to build under  `build/`, and clone the okular source code into that folder. ie `build/25.04/okular`.

 Be sure to check out the correct branch of the Okular source code for the desired version. ie the branch named: `release/25.04`.

-Then copy the build script from another version of the plugin into the folder you created with the Okular version as its name. ie. into the folder: `releases/25.04/`.
+Then copy the build script from another version of the plugin into the folder you created with the Okular version as its name. ie. into the folder: `build/25.04/`.

-Also add a line to the `build-all.sh` script located in `releases/` to call the new version specific script you just created.

 Assuming you only want to build either the v3d or pdf plugin or both, and none of the default plugins that Okular ships with, you can force a bunch of dependencies to become optional instead of required.
 Do this by replacing the line mentioning the `FORCE_NOT_REQUIRED_DEPENDENCIES` variable with the following line:

 `set(FORCE_NOT_REQUIRED_DEPENDENCIES "KF6Wallet;KF6DocTools;KF6Purpose;Qt6TextToSpeech;Phonon4Qt6;Freetype;TIFF;LibSpectre;KExiv2Qt6;DjVuLibre;EPub;Discount;JPEG")`

-in the CMakeLists.txt file in the root of the Okular source code. ie `releases/25.04/okular/CMakeLists.txt`.
+in the CMakeLists.txt file in the root of the Okular source code. ie `build/25.04/okular/CMakeLists.txt`.
 The line you need to replace will be near the top of the file.

 You will also need to install many packages in order to build the plugins, you can just repeatadly run the build script and install whatever packages cmake cannot find, but if you use dnf as a package manager you can simply execute: